adolenc/cl-neovim/README.md

     cd ~/quicklisp/local-projects/ && git clone https://github.com/adolenc/cl-neovim

-After this, run neovim and make sure it listens to the right address:
+After this, run neovim and make it listen to the right address:

     NVIM_LISTEN_ADDRESS=127.0.0.1:7777 nvim

-The only package `cl-neovim` depends on and is not up-to-date in quicklisp's repository is [cl-messagepack](https://github.com/mbrezu/cl-messagepack), so make sure you clone that into `local-projects` as well.
-After that, run the repo and eval:
+The only package `cl-neovim` depends on and is not up-to-date in quicklisp's repository is [cl-messagepack](https://github.com/mbrezu/cl-messagepack), so clone that into `local-projects` as well.
+After that, run the repl and evaluate:

     (ql:quickload 'cl-neovim)
     (nvim:command "echo 'Hello from common lisp!'")